 5.1.
-Mechanisms of Hormesis Induced by Different Insecticide Groups i) Activation of Nicotinic Acetylcholine Receptors (nAChRs): Neonicotinoids, such as imidacloprid and thiamethoxam, primarily target the nicotinic acetylcholine receptors (nAChRs) in the nervous system of insects.
-These receptors play a crucial role in transmitting receptors can be partially activated, leading to a mild increase in neuronal activity.
+Mechanisms of Hormesis Induced by Different Insecticide Groups i) Activation of Nicotinic Acetylcholine Receptors (nAChRs): Neonicotinoids, such as imidacloprid and thiamethoxam, primarily system of insects.
+These receptors play a crucial role in transmitting nerve impulses.
+When exposed to low doses of neonicotinoids, these receptors can be partially activated, leading to a mild increase in neuronal activity.
 This low-level stimulation can trigger a stress response in the insect, leading to changes in behavior and physiology.
 For example, Qu et al. (2017) observed that sublethal doses of beta-cypermethrin, a related pyrethroid, led to enhanced survival and reproductive potential in Aphis glycines, a mechanism that can be similarly observed with neonicotinoids.